-Recently, the Ministry of Education and Training issued a draft Circular amending and supplementing the Regulations on Secondary School and High School Admissions to replace the current Circular, which is expected to stipulate a 3-subject exam for grade 10.
+Recently, the Ministry of Education and Training issued a draft Circular amending and supplementing the Regulations on admission to junior high schools and high schools, replacing the current circular, which is expected to stipulate that students will take exams in 3 subjects for grade 10.

 Students in Ho Chi Minh City during the 10th grade entrance exam for the 2023-2024 school year.
-In Ho Chi Minh City, the 10th grade entrance exam is a very stressful exam as only 70% of students pass public schools.
+In Ho Chi Minh City, the 10th grade entrance exam is a very stressful one, with only 70% of students passing to get into public schools.
 Photo: Le Tien

 Specifically, the draft outlines two methods for admission to 10th grade: selection based on academic records or entrance examination.
 For the entrance examination, the draft stipulates three subjects: Mathematics, Literature, and one subject chosen randomly by the Department of Education and Training from the remaining subjects in the lower secondary education curriculum.